twse/random-stuff/README.md

 6. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or removed with the last updated date being changed.

-## Bulk adding names to Mozilla credits list using GitHub's web user interface
+## Manually bulk-adding names to Mozilla credits list using GitHub's web user interface
 Direct modifications can only be done when you're committing and logged in as @gurumukhi.
 Alternatively, the user can be added to the repository's collaborator list.
 You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Go over to the `mozilla/community-data` repository and credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.